 - Application Layer

 Each layer is responsible for different aspects of communication.
-For example, the Network Access Layer is responsible for the physical transmission of data, while the Internet Layer handles routing and IP addressing.
-The Transport Layer ensures reliable communication between hosts, and the Application Layer provides services such as email and web browsing.
+For example, the Network Access Layer is responsible for link access and framing, while the Internet Layer handles routing and IP addressing.
+The Transport Layer provides end‑to‑end transport for applications, and the Application Layer provides services such as email and web browsing.

 Network Access Layer or Link Layer

-The Network Access layer is the first and the lowest layer of the TCP/IP model, and it combines the functionalities of the Physical Layer and the Data Link Layer of the OSI model.
+The Network Access layer is the first and lowest layer of the TCP/IP model, and it combines the functionalities of the Physical and Data Link layers as described in the OSI model.

 What are the functions of the Network Access layer?